tournetorres/green-field/README.md

 body-parser
 dotenv

-Place these keys in a config file inside of your *client* folder window.GEOCODE_API_KEY = 'YOUR GEOCODE API KEY';
+Place these keys in a file called map.config.js inside of your *client* folder window.GEOCODE_API_KEY = 'YOUR GEOCODE API KEY';

 window.PLACES_API_KEY = 'YOUR PLACES API KEY';

-Create a .env file to store port and database variables.
+Create a .env file in your root directory to store port and database variables.
 Localhost will suffice for db in most cases/

 You will need a database called petdetective, created in a mysql session.
 Once used, create a table called petpost with the following command: create table petpost (id integer not null auto_increment, lostOrFound varchar(20), type varchar(20) , address varchar(140), message varchar(140), date varchar(140), latlong varchar(140), primary key (id));
 ## Development